 A cholesterol test is very similar to a blood glucose test.
 A small sample of blood is taken from a finger prick and applied to a test strip which is then inserted into a small diagnostic device.
 It takes 2-3 minutes to analyse the results and will give you an accurate reading of your current cholesterol level.

-Your local UFS Pharmacy can undertake a cholesterol test for you.
+Selected UFS Pharmacies can undertake a cholesterol test for you.

 To locate your nearest UFS Pharmacy click here.